anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <!--
 <a name="4.8"></a>
 ## 4.8 Tracking contributions
 There are few scenarios where contributions needs to be tracked (e.g. to maintain voting rights for individuals or organisations).
-Anuket will actively look at the following contribution metrics and leverage any available automated tooling for such purposes:
+Anuket CNTT will actively look at the following contribution metrics and leverage any available automated tooling for such purposes:
 - Meeting attendance and participating in dissuasions.
 - GitHub Contributions (Issue creation, PRs Creation, Comments, Reviews, and Approvals).
 - Marketing Activities such as (Whitepaper, Industry Event Talks, Webinars, etc).